Justin Turner Preview, Player Props: Red Sox vs. Astros

-On Tuesday, Justin Turner (.564 slugging percentage in past 10 games, including three home runs) and the Boston Red Sox face the Houston Astros, whose starting pitcher will be Justin Verlander.
+On Wednesday, Justin Turner (.575 slugging percentage in past 10 games, including three home runs) and the Boston Red Sox play the Houston Astros, whose starting pitcher will be Jose Urquidy.
 First pitch is at 8:10 PM ET.

-He racked up two extra-base hits in his last game (2-for-4 with a double, a home run and four RBI) against the Yankees.
+He racked up two hits (going 2-for-5 with two RBI) in his last game against the Astros.

 Justin Turner Game Info & Props vs. the Astros